michaelcale/books/books/go/0300-executing-commands/000-index.md

 * call `cmd.CombinedOutput()` to execute the cmd and get combined stdout and stderr
 * to get only stdout, call `cmd.Output()`

-@file index.go output
+@file index.go output noplayground

 ## More advanced command execution

-@file index2.go output
+@file index2.go output noplayground

 This is functionally the same as the above example but we use a more fine-grained control.